balabanferhat/flutter_counter_extended_getx/README.md

 * 2 fab buttons(floating action button)
 * Snackbar with and without action

+## folder structure
-## home view seperated from main
+home view seperated from main and put in pages folder pages > home pages > second utils folder with colors.dart file
-folder structure created.
-pages > home
-pages > second

 ## decrement test
 like increment.
 Now we have 2 fab buttons